 - Practice full body movements.
 These days I’m loving crawling, overhead squats, and sun salutations.

-- Re-establish deep breathing patterns and feel who you are under the muscular layer.
+- Re-establish optimal breathing patterns and feel who you are under the muscular layer.

 - Rediscover the functionality of your “trouble zones”.
-Find the locomotive capacity of your thighs and the strength in your belly.
+Find the locomotive capacity of your thighs and the strength in your belly instead of hanging self hatred on these areas.

-- Understand your inner dialogue is a crucial part of your entrainment.
+- Understand your inner dialogue is a crucial part of your training.
 Continue to tell yourself that you are weak, ugly, or broken and you will never become strong, beautiful, and whole.

 Our health depends on the body-mind to function as an integrated system, not a collection of bastardized parts.